$125 off any CGM Plan. Use code FALL125

 Some of the negative effects associated with highly processed foods include inflammation, high blood sugar, obesity, hypertension, coronary disease, metabolic syndrome, digestive issues, and an increased risk of cancer.

-Just because a snack bar is advertised as a “whole food,” does not necessarily mean it’s truly made up of whole food ingredients.
-The best way to see if your snack bar is actually a highly processed food is by checking its list of ingredients.
+Just because a snack bar is advertised as a "whole food," it does not necessarily mean it's made of whole food ingredients.
+The best way to see if your snack bar is a highly processed food is to check its list of ingredients.

 Does It Contain Whole Foods?

-Whole foods are foods that haven’t been processed, like whole fruits, vegetables, legumes, in-tact protein, and whole grains.
-Whole foods are naturally more nutritious and balanced.
+Whole foods are those that haven't been processed, such as whole fruits, vegetables, legumes, protein, and whole grains.
+They are naturally more nutritious and balanced.

 Check your snack bar's ingredients list for whole food ingredients like: